Long Covid: how a dietitian can help - a personal and professional perspective.

 Diet quality for supporting the immune system

-Ensuring you are having a good overall diet will help support the immune system.
+Ensuring you are having a good overall diet will help support the immune system and will help reduce inflammation.
 This means having enough good quality protein and important micronutrients.
 These include vitamin A, B6, B12, folate, Vitamin C, D and E. Minerals such as iron, zinc, copper and selenium are also vital for our immune health.
 If you are struggling with getting an optimal amount of these nutrients then you many need a supplement but ideally getting it from food is best.
+Download my Free Top 5 Anti-inflammatory Snacks here.

 There has been a lot of discussion around histamine intolerance and Long Covid symptoms.
 Histamine is a chemical that is both made by the body and found in certain foods.
 It is an inflammatory substance produced by cells during an infection.
 It is estimated that approximately 1% of the population in the world has histamine intolerance (1).